Polish Chamber of Statutory Auditors

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) has responsibility for adopting ethical requirements for auditors subject to approval of the Polish Audit Oversight Agency (PANA).

-PIBR notes that at this time its efforts are focused on promoting the adoption of IPSAS to the Ministry of Finance.
+PIBR notes that its efforts are focused on promoting the adoption of IPSAS to the Ministry of Finance.
 PIBR reports that it raises awareness of the international standards through conferences and training courses.
 It also states that it provides input on legal drafts of regulations that affect public sector accounting in Poland.

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) and the Polish Audit Oversight Agency (PANA) are responsible for the I&D mechanisms for auditors.